jcameronjeff/p2/apps/example-ts-app/README.md

 ```

 > *(You will likely have to rename the created file to `tailwind.config.~~js~~cjs` for compatibility reasons in TypeScript)*

+Replace the contents of `tailwind.config.cjs` with the following:

 ```js
 /* tailwind.config.cjs */